 - a.
 Policies, Procedures and Manuals

 - b.
 Training Materials

 - c.
 Forms

 - d.
 Guides and other tools to assist in the purchasing process

-- 3. The County Auditor's Office will audit Expense Reports monthly.
-Cardholder infractions will be addressed and may result in disciplinary action as recommended by County Auditor's Office.
+- 3. The County Auditor's Office will audit P-Card Expense Reports monthly.
+Cardholder infractions will be addressed and may result in disciplinary action as recommended by the Purchasing Department and the County Auditor's Office.
 Actions may include:

 - a.
 Retraining

 - b.
 Reduction of credit limits

 - c.
 Suspension of account